How to Manage Web Sites

 For more information about how to configure a Web Site see How to Configure Web Sites.

-The Linked Resources management page provides a summary of all Windows Azure resources that your web site is using, including SQL databases, MySQL databases, and Azure storage accounts.
+The Linked Resources management page provides a list of Windows Azure resources that your web site is using, including SQL databases, MySQL databases, and Azure storage accounts.
+Click the name of the resource to manage it.

 Management Page Icons

-Icons are displayed at the bottom of each of the web site's Management pages, several of these icons appear on multiple pages and a couple of Management icons are only displayed on specific pages.
+Icons are displayed at the bottom of each of the web site's Management pages.
+Several of these icons appear on multiple pages, and a few icons are displayed only on specific pages.
 The following icons are displayed at the bottom of the Dashboard management page:

 - Browse - Opens the default page for the web site.